Sly Cooper: Film adaptation

 Unlike prior incarnations of the franchise which used cel-shading, the film is going for a contemporary CG art direction.
 Foxhoven stated that "the global film market can lean towards pure CG animated films.
-As much as we love the cel-shaded look of the game, we felt that it would not be held up in the big screen collectively."
+As much as we love the cel-shaded look of the game, we felt that it would not be held up on the big screen collectively."
 He also said that working with the creators of Sly Cooper would help the movie's look "remain true to the artistic style of the characters and world."

 At Wondercon 2016, Munroe stated that the film had yet to enter production and that he doubted it would be released later that year, but was "standing by, waiting to jump on top of it.
 I'm just waiting for the phone call."
 On October 26, 2016, he revealed on Twitter that he hadn't personally worked on Sly Cooper in over a year and a half.
-Munroe later became attached to other projects.

-Following the poor box office performance of the Ratchet & Clank adaptation, Cartoon Brew editor Amid Amidi expressed doubt that Sly Cooper would ever be completed.
-In September 2016, Michael Hefferon, president and chief creative officer of Rainmaker, said that due to Ratchets failure, the company would have to reevaluate the timing, release plans and budget for Sly Cooper.
+In September 2016, Michael Hefferon, president and chief creative officer of Rainmaker, said that due to Ratchets failure, the company would have to reevaluate the timing, release plans, and budget for Sly Cooper.
 In 2017, Rainmaker left the project.

 Television series

-On June 14, 2017, Sony Interactive Entertainment announced that they would be developing a Sly Cooper television series alongside Technicolor Animation Productions, with PGS Entertainment handling brand management.
-The series will consist of 52 11-minute episodes, with half scheduled to premiere in October 2019, and the remaining in July 2020, though the broadcast network has yet to be determined.
+On June 14, 2017, Sony Interactive Entertainment announced that they were developing a Sly Cooper television series alongside Technicolor Animation Productions, with PGS Entertainment handling brand management.
+The series was to consist of 52 11-minute episodes, with half scheduled to premiere in October 2019, and the remaining in July 2020, though the broadcast network was never determined.

 On May 20, 2019, Sony Interactive Entertainment announced that they had opened a film and TV production studio on the Sony Pictures Entertainment lot in Culver City, California called PlayStation Productions, which will develop and produce projects based on the company's catalog of more than 100 games.
 Sony Pictures will distribute these projects, but Sony Interactive Entertainment will handle production firsthand.
 This announcement had many fans speculate that the Sly Cooper television series would be moved to the studio, considering that projects such as Sony Pictures' Uncharted film also moved there.